trevor-vincent/mm-github-pages-starter/_pages/about.md

   - /about.html
 ---

 Welcome!
-I specialize in high performance software development.
-Typically I am writing code for supercomputers, AWS clusters, accelerators (e.g. GPUs), or optimizing existing codes that need a speed boost.
-Please get in touch if you need assistance in developing fast parallel code for single-board machines or massively parallel supercomputers.
+My expertise lies in the realm of high-performance software development.
+My primary focus is on crafting code for advanced computing platforms such as supercomputers, AWS clusters, and accelerators like GPUs.
+Additionally, I excel in enhancing the efficiency of existing codes that require a significant performance uplift.
+If you're seeking expertise in developing swift and efficient parallel code, whether for compact single-board computers or expansive massively parallel supercomputers, I am here to assist.

-Here you'll find my full resume as well as links to my github, google scholar and other ways to contact/follow me.
-I also write the occasional blog post.
+On this site, you can access my comprehensive resume, alongside direct links to my GitHub, Google Scholar profiles, and other contact and follow options.
+Additionally, I occasionally share my insights and experiences through blog posts.